Okay not really a hero.

 In other ways Imric displays many noble traits.
 Courage, loyalty, dedication.
 He cares about his people but his caring is more in the nature of being an artist.

 This is very much a story of the West.
 Anderson himself was a reported agnostic but regardless of that, Christianity is treated very favorably in this story.
 I know that just makes it a product of it's time but still, I'm not used to that.

 The fascinating thing for me is Anderson's depiction of his elves.

-  Tolkein's elves were intrinsically good if unearthly.
+Tolkein's elves were intrinsically good if ethereal.
 They were the Golden People.
 Not so much closer to God but closer to Man before his fall at Eden.
-They toiled not and lived lives of Unearthly beauty.
+They toiled not and lived lives of unearthly beauty.

 Anderson's elves on the other hand are not nice at all.
 They not creations of God.
 They have no souls and hence are fundamentally incapable of love or morality.
 They are the anti-Tolkein.
 However, they are very much in keeping with the old stories of faerie.
 This soullessness is a central theme of this book.
 All of the faerie are soulless.
 Both the elves and their enemies the trolls.

 “There was something about the eyes.
 It wasn’t the shape or the color.
 The was no evil glint.
 But there was…

 … a look.
 It was such a look that a microbe might encounter if it could see up from the bottom end of the microscope.
 It said: You are nothing.
 It said: You are flawed, you have no value.
 It said: You are animal.
 It said: Perhaps you may be a pet, or perhaps you may be a quarry.
 It said: And the choice is not yours.”

 The Broken Sword is an extraordinary book that I highly recommend.
 It is a taste of what fantasy was and might yet become.